stephensmitchell/cgal-swig-bindings/README.md

-# cgal-bindings
+# CGAL Python
-CGAL bindings using SWIG
+## Generated CGAL python bindings using SWIG

+This is a fork from [https://github.com/CGAL/cgal-swig-bindings](https://github.com/CGAL/cgal-swig-bindings).